heyday/heystack-ecommerce-core/docs/en/locale.md

 Command to regenerate the container: `heystack\bin\heystack generate-container`

-The Country class used for the Country objects as populated this way is at `Heystack\Subsystem\Ecommerce\Locale\Country`
+The Country class used for the Country objects as populated this way is at `Heystack\Ecommerce\Locale\Country`